itrocks-ts/contenteditable/README.md

 The feature manages the content of a `contenteditable` DOM element during typing to maintain clean and consistent text.

+The last line break is preserved as well.

 ### Line break matching white-space rule

 The line break characters inserted in your `contenteditable` element